Terraform

 Atlantis has a vibrant and active community, with new versions being released often.
 Something to note here is that although the development is active and there are regular contributions, the efforts aren’t focused on new major features since the lead contributor moved to Hashicorp.

-Overall, it’s a great tool suited for small-scale operations and infrastructure topologies.
+Overall, Atlantis is a great tool suited for small-scale operations and infrastructure.
 It is much appreciated by its user community and offers a flexible automation solution for occasional use.
 Having said that, it is strongly limited by its architecture, and scaling it isn’t straightforward.
 If your company has large-scale infrastructure needs, other more robust and mature solutions exist.

 Learn how to use Atlantis with Terraform for pull request automation.

-Terraform Cloud is a more comprehensive infrastructure provisioning tool that works exclusively for Terraform, developed by Hashicorp.
-It provides a scalable solution to automate infrastructure delivery, handle compliance, and manage resources in a cloud-agnostic way, utilizing Terraform.
+Terraform Cloud, now integrated into HashiCorp Cloud Platform (HCP) as HCP Terraform, is a more comprehensive infrastructure provisioning tool developed by HashiCorp that works exclusively with Terraform.
+It provides a scalable solution for automating infrastructure delivery, handling compliance, and managing resources in a cloud-agnostic way.
 It is Hashicorp’s SaaS managed service offering targeting the Terraform workflow.

-One of Its main offerings is a specialized CI/CD platform to standardize Terraform deployments and reduce their time.
-It supports an excellent remote state backend and an API for remote Terraform operations and integration with existing workflows.
-It integrates with VCS providers and allows fully automated, or manual approval checks for infrastructure provisioning flows.
+One of Terraform Cloud’s main offerings is a specialized CI/CD platform that standardizes Terraform deployments and reduces deployment time.
+It supports an excellent remote state backend, an API for remote Terraform operations, and integration with existing workflows.
+It integrates with VCS providers and allows fully automated or manual approval checks for infrastructure provisioning flows.

 Terraform Cloud offers basic security essentials such as RBAC with custom workspace permissions and different access levels for different types of users.
 Its integration with single sign-on (SSO) allows administrators easy user onboarding and management.